mkc45/New-Repository/README.md

-this is one of a replica of some projects that i have worked on my previous company so this is a angular datatables project it was build to maintain records of the employees of a company.
+this is one of a replica of some projects that i have worked on my previous company so this is an angular datatables project it was build to maintain records of the employees of a company.

 # Jsoncrud